-• elaborate a program for preparing the decommissioning and to present it for approval to CNCAN

-• pay the contribution for setting up the financial resources for decommissioning.
+- elaborate a program for preparing the decommissioning and to present it for approval to CNCAN - pay the contribution for setting up the financial resources for decommissioning.

-Based on these provisions of the law, CNCAN has issued the regulations on general requirements for decommissioning of nuclear facilities, approved by Order no 181/2002 of CNCAN President, which apply for decommissioning of: research reactors, subcritical assemblies, radioactive waste treatment installations, spent fuel intermediate storages, radioactive waste intermediate storages.
+Based on these provisions of the law, CNCAN has issued a specific regulation on safety requirements for decommissioning of nuclear and radiological facilities, approved by the CNCAN Order No. 115/2017.